2ndQuadrant/pg_sysdatetime/README.md

 `pg_sysdatetime`
 ==============

-High precision SYSDATETIME() functions for PostgreSQL on Windows
+High precision SYSDATETIME() functions for PostgreSQL on Windows, with MS-SQL-Server naming

 Useful for PostgreSQL 9.4 or earlier.
 Normally PostgreSQL will return at best 1 millisecond time precision on windows.
 Usually 15ms.
 This module lets you get greater precision.

 Note, however, that until Windows Server 2012 and Windows 8 the timer granularity was limited to 1ms.
 So you'll get timestamps with more digits, but no greater accuracy.
 You'll just get a more precise timestamp that stays the same for 1ms, then changes again.
 To get that extra detail needs use of the `GetSystemTimePreciseAsFileTime` API where available (Win8 / Win2k12) for sub-microsecond resolution.
 This extension does *not* do so.

 PostgreSQL 9.5 now natively uses `GetSystemTimePreciseAsFileTime` where available, and always returns high precision timestamps, so you don't need this extension on 9.5.
 See See [`GetSystemTimePreciseAsFileTime` support for PostgreSQL 9.5](https://commitfest.postgresql.org/action/patch_view?id=1576).

-This extension's functionality is now included in core PostgreSQL 9.5.
-You can just declare `LANGUAGE SQL` wrappers for `sysdatetime` etc if you want the SQL server interfaces.
+On 9.5 you can just declare `LANGUAGE SQL` wrappers for `sysdatetime` etc if you want the MS-SQL-server interfaces.
 There's no longer any need for C-level code changes.

 This module may be compiled using Visual Studio on Windows.
 MinGW may also work but is untested.
 Visual Studio 2012 was used in testing.